-In these set of experiments we have used a channel bandwidth of 144 kbs.
+In these set of experiments we have used a channel bandwidth of 144 kbps.
 The target coding rate was however set to about 140 kbps; this rate was met by manually adjusting the quantization parameter in the encoder.
 Remainder of the bandwidth is left for different encoder-related constraints.
 In the following tests, the video streaming was assumed to start only after a setup interval during which the receiver buffer was filled.
+For these tests a receiver buffer size of 5 seconds is assumed.